Esri/classification/README.md

 # Classification

-As of ArcGIS Enterprise 11.4 (beta), default administrators can assign their organization a classification schema that allows their members to classify items based on their level of sensitivity.
+As of ArcGIS Enterprise 11.4, you can [assign your organization a classification schema](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-classification-schema.htm) that allows your members to classify items based on their level of sensitivity.
 Item classification helps organization members understand the extent of security and safeguarding an item warrants and thus can play a crucial role in protecting confidential and proprietary information.
 The following are examples of when item classification would be useful:

 * Government agencies can classify sensitive items that, by law or regulation, can only be accessed by individuals with proper security clearance and incur criminal penalties if mishandled.